viperleed/viperleed/doc/content/calc/how_to_run.rst

 It contains one subfolder for each intermediate run, storing input and output files that will be overwritten during subsequent runs.

+.. note:
+    For :ref:`multi-domain calculations<domain_calculation>` the input structure
+    will be different, as separate directories are used for the inputs of each domain.
+See the :ref:`domain-calculation section<domain_calculation>` for
+    more details.

 .. todo:: Add also a few words about bookkeper here.